 Hockey For Health:

 Staff and players spend most mornings talking and playing interactive games with students, introducing them to different ways to stay healthy and to the sport of hockey.
 By the end of the season, the players and staff clocked 90 man-hours in schools.
-Amarillo hosted 1,500 students to a Thursday morning game against the Lone Star Brahmas in January.
+In partnership with Servepro, the Wranglers hosted 1,500 students to a Thursday morning game against the Lone Star Brahmas in January.

 Perhaps the most significant addition besides the Wranglers in Amarillo was the Ice Ranch on S. Grant Street.
 The additional sheet of ice proved beneficial for the NAHL team for practices and growing the game of hockey for the next generation.
 The growth of youth hockey in Amarillo was on display this season, and the Wranglers did their part in teaching the star players of the future.